I was so impressed we took over RainOff when the last owners wanted to sell up.

 We all know that waterproof is a pretty rubber (forgive the pun) concept in motorcycle products.
 I think it often has a lot to do with how the products are used.
 In our testing this was the case with Rain-Off overgloves.

 In truth I had mine fill up from the water running down my arm while negotiating 30km of forestry track on the road to the TTT rally, stood on the 'pegs in teeming rain.
 If I had been able to slip them inside the arm of my jacket as the instructions said, I am confident that they would have been 100% waterproof.
 They did have about 200ml of water in each glove when I finally found a place to take them off.
 They weren't going to leak.
+They weren't going to leak.
+Lesson learnt - jacket sleeve should fit over the Rain Off to prevent trickle down.

 100% waterproof.
 Welded seams make these overgloves 100% waterproof.
 They simply can't leak when you wear them inside your jacket sleeve!